-Learn about Story Maps research; help us shape the next generation of apps through our digital storytelling survey.
+Learn about Story Maps research and how we’re working with authors to shape the next generation of apps.

 Esri Story Maps have come leaps and bounds since their infancy in 2011.
 The applications evolved organically from research and development efforts seeking to understand maps as communication tools.
 Today, Esri Story Maps are used broadly within the ArcGIS community.